Updated on November 2nd, 2023 by Bob Ciura

 Small-cap stocks have historically outperformed large-cap stocks for two reasons.

-First of all, small-cap stocks tend to grow more quickly than their larger counterparts.
-There is simply less competition and more room to grow when your market capitalization is, say, $1 billion when compared to $100 billion.
+Firstly, small-cap stocks tend to grow more quickly than their larger counterparts.
+There is simply less competition and more room to grow when your market capitalization is, say, $1 billion when compared to mega-cap stocks with market caps above $200 billion.

-Secondly, many small-cap securities are outside the investment universes of most institutional investment managers.
+Secondly, many small-cap securities are outside the investment universes of some larger institutional investment managers.
 This creates less demand for shares, which reduces their prices and creates better buying opportunities.

 Russell 2000 Performance

-And while the long-term evidence points towards small-cap stocks outperforming over the long run, that has not been the case over the last decade when comparing IWM to SPY.
-The image below shows the total returns of both over the last 10 years, ending January 31st, 2020.
+While the evidence points towards small-cap stocks outperforming over the long run, that has not been the case over the last decade when comparing IWM to SPY.

 Final Thoughts & Further Reading